 To be honest, that’s a tricky question.
 Each country has to follow different criteria and gets kind of different rules.
 While UK and German citizens are most likely to get the visa easy, Latvians have to pass a specific health examination.
 But Spaniards are pretty much screwed.

 Every country has only specific number of Working Holiday visas given out.
-While Latvians have only 100 visas, there are still not enough people who would like to travel to the other side of the world so you can basically apply for the visa any time throughout the year and get it.
+While Latvians have only 100 visas, there are still not enough people who would like to travel to the other side of the world so you can basically apply for the visa any time throughout the year and get it (UPDATE: In 2017 it’s already not that easy, because more and more people want to travel to New Zealand).

 But, you see, while Spaniards get 200 visas, they are gone in the first couple of minutes after releasing them, because everyone seems to be keen to travel to New Zealand.